 Explore the Borgarfjordur region, famous for Deildartunguhver hot spring, Hraunfossar waterfalls and Reykholt medieval center.
 Embark on an optional tour on Langjokull glacier, the second largest ice cap in Iceland, after Vatnajökull.
 In the afternoon, reach Reykjanes peninsula, a UNESCO Global Geopark.
 The peninsula, with its diversity of volcanic and geothermal activity, is well suited to be a Geopark as it is the only place in the world where the Mid-Atlantic Ridge is visible above sea level.
 Perhaps, stop by the Blue Lagoon known for its special mineral rich water for a relaxing bath.
 (B) (200Km)

-The price is based on travel in April or October and there may be supplements for travel in peak season and for upgraded vehicles - please ask you Regent Specialist for details.
+The price is based on travel from November to March and there may be supplements for travel in peak season and for upgraded vehicles - please ask you Regent Specialist for details.

 From April to October there are also options to upgrade your accommodation from standard to 'comfort' or 'luxury'.